 - Inadequate social skills

-- Presence of substance abuse within the peer group
+- Substance abuse within the peer group

 - Economic hardship